-Bang for your buck: The top power-for-pound performance cars
+Bang for your buck: The best power-for-£ performance cars

 Like your cars with a bit of oomph?
 Well as important as a car’s power to weight ratio is, at Leasing.com we’re more concerned with your power-to-pound ratio.